 Localisation is vital to the success of your brand.
 If you are expanding into markets abroad it cannot be emphasised how important it is to have a full understanding that it is not just about translating your website, but also localising every detail and piece of information within your website to correspond with your target market.

-We will equip you with knowledge and methods, enabling you to communicate in any language – join Planet Veritas and get access to our portal, which you can access anywhere.
+We will equip you with knowledge and methods, enabling you to communicate in any language – join Lingua Translations and get access to our portal, which you can access anywhere.

 - What does localisation involve?